jina-ai/clip-as-service/docs/changelog/index.md

 This chapter only tracks the most important breaking changes and explain the rationale behind them.

+# 0.4.0: rename `rerank` concept to `rank`

+"Reranking" is a new feature introduced since 0.3.3.
+This feature allows user to rank and score `document.matches` in a cross-modal way.
+From 0.4.0, this feature as well as all related functions will refer it simply as "rank".

 ## 0.2.0: improve the service scalability with replicas

 This change is mainly intended to improve the inference performance with replicas.